 2.3.1.4 The intermediate standard times for surface synoptic observations shall be 0300, 0900, 1500 and 2100 UTC.

-2.3.1.5 Atmospheric pressure observations should be made at exactly the standard time while the observation of other meteorological elements should be made within the 10 minutes preceding the standard time.
+2.3.1.5 Atmospheric pressure measurements should be made as close as possible to the standard time while the observation of other meteorological elements should be made within the 10 minutes preceding the standard time.

 2.3.1.6 Every effort should be made to obtain surface synoptic observations four times daily at the main standard times, with priority being given to the 0000 and 1200 UTC observations, which are required for global exchanges.

-2.3.1.7 Additionally, Members should endeavour to obtain surface synoptic observations at the intermediate standard times and, furthermore, at regular hourly intervals.
+2.3.1.7 Additionally, Members should endeavour to obtain surface synoptic observations at the intermediate standard times and, furthermore, at regular hourly intervals or less, e.g. at 10 minute intervals.

-2.3.1.8 When it is difficult, for any reason, to provide sufficient staff for 24-hour operations, partially or fully automated stations should complement or replace manned surface stations, including those in the basic synoptic network, to provide observations at least at the main standard times.
+2.3.1.8

 2.3.2 Land stations